• WA

 Through a simple video call, Sarah connects with Dr. Patel, a psychiatrist from a bustling city hundreds of miles away.
 Dr. Patel's expertise and empathy provide Sarah with a lifeline she never thought possible in her remote corner of the state.

 With telehealth, Sarah no longer faces the daunting prospect of lengthy commutes or frustrating wait times for appointments.
 Instead, she receives timely care in the comfort of her own home.
-Regular check-ins and follow-ups ensure that Sarah's progress is monitored, offering her the continuity of care she desperately needs.
+Regular check-ins and follow-ups with a Washington therapist ensure that Sarah's progress is monitored, offering her the continuity of care she desperately needs.
+This approach not only enhances her treatment experience but also provides the consistent support necessary for her ongoing recovery.

 Does Washington state have a high rate of depression?